 There’s been a small handful of deviants to the norm, but for the most part, your gear is going to get ruined.

-Take a trip down to your local music store and pick up a used drum kit you can tour with.
+Take a trip down to your local music store and pick up a cheap drum kit you can tour with.
 You should be okay with it getting beat up and you won’t have to worry about other drummers playing on your set.

 Be kind to whoever you are sharing from.
 If you need to move a piece of hardware to more accommodate your playing style, always ask the drummer whose kit you’re playing.
 There’s nothing more infuriating than getting up to your kit and it is all messed up.